 STI reserves the right to cancel any scheduled class and also to combine class sections due to insufficient enrollment.
-In the event of class cancellation by STI, refunds will be issued.
-Information regarding Southeast's refund policy for individual class drops is available from the Student Services Office.
+In the event of a class cancellation for the semester, refunds will be issued.
+Information regarding Southeast's refund policy for individual class drops is available from the Student Success Office.